-The cost of management in this case are our spendings for innovation and management cost related to developing of industrial partnerships .
-During 2017, Telenor's research unit continued to provide new knowledge and build competences in developing areas such as customer insight, new technologies, artificial intelligence, data analytics and organisational models.
-Telenor spent NOK 2.2 billion in 2017 on innovation, of which NOK 0.5 billion were costs related to R&D, Annual management cost for Telenor Group related to relevant industrial partnerships is estimated to around 5 million NOK.
+The cost of management in this case are our spendings for innovation and management cost related to developing of industrial partnerships.
+During 2018, Telenor's research unit continued to provide new knowledge and build deep competences in areas such as digital customer behaviour, new network and Internet technologies, artificial intelligence, advanced analytics, business models, organisational solutions, competition and business environment.
+Telenor spent a total of NOK 1.8 billion on innovation, of which NOK 545 million were costs related to R&D. Annual management cost for Telenor Group related to relevant industrial partnerships is estimated to around 5 million NOK.